steqeq/0000/docs/about/compatibility/precission-support.rst

     *
       - float8 (E4M3)
       - ``-``
-      - A 8-bit floating-point number mostly following IEEE-754 conventions and bit layout **S1E4M3** described in [8-bit Numerical Formats for Deep Neural Networks](https://arxiv.org/abs/2206.02915), with expanded range and with no infinity or signed zero.
+      - A 8-bit floating-point number mostly following IEEE-754 conventions and bit layout **S1E4M3** described in `8-bit Numerical Formats for Deep Neural Networks <https://arxiv.org/abs/2206.02915>`_ , with expanded range and with no infinity or signed zero.
 NaN is represented as negative zero.
     *
       - float8 (E5M2)
       - ``-``
-      - A 8-bit floating-point number mostly following IEEE-754 conventions and bit layout **S1E5M2** described in [8-bit Numerical Formats for Deep Neural Networks](https://arxiv.org/abs/2206.02915), with expanded range and with no infinity or signed zero.
+      - A 8-bit floating-point number mostly following IEEE-754 conventions and bit layout **S1E5M2** described in `8-bit Numerical Formats for Deep Neural Networks <https://arxiv.org/abs/2206.02915>`_ , with expanded range and with no infinity or signed zero.
 NaN is represented as negative zero.
     *
       - float16
       - ``half``